Rebuttal to the Statement of Charges 3-30-17 - Public

-Interim Provost Throop committed perjury in a federal investigation, falsely accused Dr. Burton of cancelling class and threatened Dr. Burton with imminent discipline while ignoring Deb Rice’s attempts to damage Dr. Burton’s reputation (Throop deposition p.14 l.6 – p.16 l.2 and p.114 l.23 – p.116 l.12).
+Interim Provost Throop committed perjury in a federal investigation, falsely accused Dr. Burton of cancelling class and threatened Dr. Burton with imminent discipline while ignoring, condoning and/or encouraging Deb Rice’s attempts to damage Dr. Burton’s reputation (Throop deposition p.14 l.6 – p.16 l.2 and p.114 l.23 – p.116 l.12).
 Dr. Burton do not amount to unprofessional actions but Throop’s actions do.

 · Falsely accusing Dr. Staci Strobl, chair of the Department of Criminal Justice of presenting misrepresentations on a federal grant application and engaging in sexism.